VirtoCommerce/vc-theme-b2b/README.md

 2. Javascript minifies and source maps generates.
 3. CSS processes by [Autoprefixer](https://github.com/postcss/autoprefixer) with [the following browsers support](https://virtocommerce.com/docs/vc2userguide/what-is-commerce-manager/minimum-requirements) (documentation may be sometimes outdated; browser versions specified in gulpfile then specified in docs, not vice versa).
 4. CSS minifies and source maps generates.
-5. Liquid snippets forms.

-Bundles has two working modes: when app setting `VirtoCommerce:Storefront:OptimizeStaticContent` is on (set to true) and off.
-We use minified bundles and source maps in both modes, but when static content optimization is off, when they provided with timestamp, so developers is always see actual version of bundles, while in off mode they provided with theme version (i.e. `bundle.js?ver=2.0.0`) so bundles may be cached in client's browsers until next version of theme will be uploaded to storefront.

 # License
 Copyright (c) Virtosoftware Ltd.  All rights reserved.